nmajor/emailgate/NOTES.md

 ### Finished Todos

+- Make sure that attachments are included when getting the raw emails from gmail.
+- Optimize the gmail api integration.
+  - If the query would grab more than 300 emails, ask the user to refine the search.
+  - Make it so that redoing the search cancels the previous task.
 - Need to remove the Isaac part as the default value for the email filter subject.
 - I think some duplicates can slip into the compilation emails.
 Check the select all buttons and take some other precautions to make sure that emails that are saving cant be selected and sent again.
 - Error handling for the OrderForm (/checkout/confirm)